Mosca42/WorldProtector/README.md

 - **send-chat**: prevents players from sending chat messages (doesn't block commands)
 - **exec-command**: prevents players from executing commands
 - **set-spawn**: prevents players from setting their spawn point
-- **reset-spawn**: prevents players from re-setting their spawn point
 - **sleep**: prevents players from sleeping
 - **spawn-portal**: prevents creating of portal blocks by lighting obsidian
 - **use-portal**: prevents all entities from using portals (changing dimensions)